rnehra01/arp-validator/README.md

 ## Features
   - Uses a faster approach in detection of arp poisoning attacks compared to passive approaches
-  - Stores validated host for speed improvments
+  - Stores validated host for speed improvements
   - Works as a daemon process without interfering with normal traffic
   - Log's to any external file